+Universities frequently receive testamentary gifts.
 There are moves by some charities to bind donors to make wills in a particular way so that the charity can bring forward spending knowing it will obtain the bequest eventually.
 The law does recognise, as binding, a contract to make a will, but the main issue that arises is the potential for family provision claims by relatives or dependents of the donor to override the agreed gift by depleting the estate.
-Whilst the potential risk of claims seems unavoidable, a university might be able to conduct enough due diligence to satisfy itself that the risk is low.
-As a very broad generalisation, family provision claims are needs-based and will typically not absorb the bulk of a substantial estate.